How to Stop Runaway Accounts Receivable from Slowing Your Growth

 In a best practices session hosted by Detroit public accounting firm Clayton & McKervey, representatives in financial leadership roles from various firms mentioned making data and accounts receivable review a part of their culture.
 They provide their organizations’ leaders with accounts receivable data on a weekly or monthly basis.
 In this way, leadership is not faced with unpleasant surprises when clients struggle to pay, and all organizational leaders, from accounting to sales, are equally committed and in the game when it comes to ensuring collections.

-Build an organized process and tight workflow
+Build an organized collection process and tight workflow

 Sending invoices haphazardly can make clients think you’re disorganized.
 Frequently, they’ll reciprocate in kind with late or lazy payments.